brooksandrew/simpleblog/about/index.md

 ---

-I'm a Data Scientist at a small data mining consulting company in DC called [Elder Research].
-I turn data into numbers, numbers into words, words into stories and stories into action for my clients.
+I'm a Data Scientist at a smallish data mining consulting company in DC called [Elder Research].
+I work on array of projects which have so far included the financial, tech and government oversight sectors.
+Being a consultant and all, my work spans the full analytics life-cycle, which is broad, very broad.
+However, hacking code, machine learning and data visualization are where I feel most at home.

-I'm interested in a wide range of things from machine learning to international issues to diy woodworking to long-distance running.
-My aim is to write about interesting things throughout this spectrum in a pseudo organized fashion.
+I write about data science side projects with occasional tangents for travel and photographs.

 Personal website: [brooksandrew.github.io]